 The road snakes its way over large glaciers and mottled peaks reminiscent of a marble cake.
 I walk for many hours, and, many times, I resist the temptation to stop in case I lose my pace and motivation to continue hiking.
-Through the eyes of my imagination, everything looked so simple – probably why it is easier for most of us to dream than to fulfil our dreams, to complain than to look for solutions, to stay than to leave.
+Through the eyes of my imagination, everything looked so simple – probably why it is easier for most of us to dream than to fulfill our dreams, to complain than to look for solutions, to stay than to leave.

 Sometimes I wonder why instead of getting pampered in an elegant spa and participating in conventional social activities, I choose to ramble, getting cold and dirty, endure discomfort.
 I think this is just my highway to some form of happiness.
 Happiness which reveals itself only when on the verge of endurance I feel that I am beginning to live.
-In the fight against fatigue, cold and hunger, I find something that I wasn’t aware of – a power dormant in every human being, an unimaginable force that pushes us forward against body, mind and reason.
+In the fight against fatigue, cold, and hunger, I find something that I wasn’t aware of – a power dormant in every human being, an unimaginable force that pushes us forward against body, mind, and reason.

 Currently, we can go through life without experiencing prostration.
 If I am tired at work, I take a coffee break.
 If I am tired of walking, I take a bus.
 If I am done, I quit.
 Easy.
 Out here, you can grind to the limits of endurance; there are no advance-to-go or skip-a-turn cards to play.
 In the wilderness, your choices are limited; you work with what you have.
 Ironically, this can be quite liberating.

 It has been two weeks since I got out on the road.
 I find myself a small lodge in the middle of nowhere to spend a couple of nights in.
 It doesn’t bother me that there is no electricity, hot shower, or even the internet.
 I toss my heavy backpack and filthy boots covered in mud and bits of green moss aside.
 In a small bucket, I finally get to wash my greasy hair and dirty clothes.